dpoulopoulos/mkdocs-mini-blog/docs/index.md

 ## Getting Help

 We use GitHub issues for tracking bugs and feature requests and have limited bandwidth to address them.
 If you need anything, I ask you to please follow our templates for opening issues or discussions.

 - 🐛 [Bug Report](https://github.com/dpoulopoulos/mkdocs-mini-blog/issues/new/choose)
 - 📕 [Documentation Issue](https://github.com/dpoulopoulos/mkdocs-mini-blog/issues/new/choose)
 - 🚀 [Feature Request](https://github.com/dpoulopoulos/mkdocs-mini-blog/issues/new/choose)
 - 💬 [General Question](https://github.com/dpoulopoulos/mkdocs-mini-blog/issues/new/choose)

-## Commit Style

-- ⚙️ FEATURE
-- 📝 PEP8
-- 📌 ISSUE
-- 🪲 BUG
-- 📘 DOCS
-- 📦 PyPI
-- ❤️️ TEST
-- ⬆️ CI/CD
-- ⚠️ SECURITY

 ## License
 ![GitHub License](https://img.shields.io/github/license/dpoulopoulos/mkdocs-mini-blog)